This page allows you to see how Scotland is performing across our 81 National Indicators in more detail.

 The amount of income generated by businesses, measured by Approximate Gross Value Added (aGVA), of the Creative Industries Growth Sector (GBP Millions).
 Find out more about this indicator.

-Approximate Gross Value Added (GVA) for Scotland Creative Industries sector increased by 11.1% (in nominal terms) between 2016 and 2017, following a decrease between 2015 and 2016
+Approximate Gross Value Added (GVA) for Scotland Creative Industries sector decreased by 6.3% (in nominal terms) between 2017 and 2018, following an increase between 2016 and 2017.

 People working in arts and culture